jhdonghj/jhdonghj/README.md

 ### Hi there 👋

-This is a developer as well as an active competitive programmer from China.
+This is an undergrad student as well as an active competitive programmer from China.

-- C/C++ / python / java / rust / coq
+- C/C++ / python
 - vim / VSCode

 <!--